-How We Deploy Computer Vision in Wicker Park
+How We Build Computer Vision in Wicker Park

 We work with existing security cameras wherever possible, adding AI processing layers rather than new hardware.
 For Wicker Park retailers along Milwaukee and Damen, we build walk-by-to-walk-in conversion tracking, window display effectiveness scoring, in-store heat maps showing customer movement patterns, and dwell time analytics for specific product sections.
 For music venues and event spaces near Division, we monitor crowd density in real time, track entrance flow rates, identify bottlenecks, and optimize area utilization for different event configurations.
 For restaurants and bars near the six corners, we track table turnover by section, monitor waiting area congestion, and analyze patio utilization patterns across different days, times, and weather conditions.